Fade BG Image

 "Orichalcum!
 Come to think of it, 695 was wearing an orichalcum ring, Jii-sama."

-"Was she?
-She must have a skilled dwarf blacksmith in her employ… Right, I'll show you an orichalcum ingot sometime.
+"Was she now?
+She must have a skilled dwarf blacksmith in her employ… I know, I'll show you an orichalcum ingot sometime.
 It's quite beautiful."

 "Fufu, I look forward to it.
 It's a promise, okay?"

-Still, thread, huh.
-Even if she wanted to cut it, she couldn't—it was orichalcum.
+Still, thread.
+Even if she wanted to cut it, orichalcum was beyond her.

-No matter how thin, orichalcum would never break without dwarven processing techniques.
-In other words, she had no way to remove this thread.
+No matter how thin, without dwarven processing techniques, orichalcum would never break.
+In other words, there was no way to remove this thread.

 Upon investigation, she found the passage split into a straight path and a side path, with the thread set up on the straight path.
-Beyond that, the two divergent paths merged back together.
+Further ahead, the two divergent paths merged back together.

 The thread was strung like a coarse net.